kqg13/Video-Poker/README.md

 Run class
 ---------

-To run the main class, execute the follow command:
+To run the main class, execute the following command:

   `java VideoPoker`